-- Use a liner attachment or professional liner trimmer to get clean, straight hairline like Drake
+- Use a liner attachment or professional liner trimmer to get a clean, straight hairline like Drake.

 The fade technique can be a little difficult your first time.
-We suggest taking a look at a few videos, we’ve included one of the best with step-by-step instructions below.
+We suggest looking at a few videos – we’ve included one of the best with step-by-step instructions below.